wso2/docs-is/en/docs/develop/scim2-patch-operations.md

 -   **Example 2:** Add the `name` attribute in the **Core** user schema (using the path param):

     !!!
 Note
-        You need to define two separate operations to add the two sub-attributes.
+        There are two ways to define the `path` paratmeter.

+    In the first method, you need only one operation to add the sub-attributes as shown below.

     ```json
     {
         "op": "add",
         "path": "name",
         "value": {
+            "givenName": "John",
-            "givenName": "John"
+            "familyName": "John"
         }
+    },
+    ```

+    In the second method, you need two separate operations to add the sub-attributes as shown below.

+    ```json
+    {
+        "op": "add",
+        "path": "name.givenName",
+        "value": "John"
     },
     {
         "op": "add",